Zitao-Shuai/Zitao-shuai.github.io/index.md

 ## Outside the Office

-I’m a passionate tennis enthusiast and have been playing since primary school.
-I'm a baseline topspin player, right-handed (two-handed backhand).
-My favorite player is Rafael Nadal, not only for his exceptional athleticism but also for his remarkable sportsmanship, which **inspires me to persevere in my research endeavors and relentlessly pursue my scientific aspirations**.
+I’m a tennis enthusiast and have been playing since I was 9.
+My favorite player is Rafael Nadal, not only for his exceptional athleticism but also for his remarkable sportsmanship - give his best on every shot until the very end of the match, which inspires me to persevere in my research endeavors and relentlessly pursue my scientific aspirations.